 Sadly, the Viceroy died when he was 20 years old.
 His foster brothers and sisters moved to Spain shortly thereafter, while Santiago decided to stay because of his “attachment to the land of his birth.”

 That decision proved to be futile.
 Neglected by his own family, he “found his way to Madras, and was brought to England by the captain of a trading vessel.”

 The journal also reveals some of Don Santiago’s unique characteristics.
 He was described as “stoutly built” with “slight copper” complexion.
-He was also fond of “glittering attire, jewellery, and silver plate.”
-And just like Jose Rizal, Don Santiago was also multilingual: He could speak his native tongue as well as Indian patois, Portuguese, and English.
+He also liked “glittering attire, jewellery, and silver plate.”
+And just like Jose Rizal, Don Santiago was also multilingual: He could speak his native tongue and Indian patois, Portuguese, and English.

-He later married Anne Hopkins, a 29-year-old dwarf from Birmingham who was slightly taller than him (she was thirty-eight inches tall while Don Santiago was only twenty-five inches high).
-However, they faced a minor hurdle before they were able to tie the knot.
+He later married Anne Hopkins, a 29-year-old dwarf from Birmingham slightly taller than him (she was thirty-eight inches tall while Don Santiago was only twenty-five inches high).
+However, they faced a minor hurdle before they could tie the knot.
 According to the 1848 edition of The London Lancet,

 “..a protestant clergyman hesitated to marry them, on the presumption that it was contrary to the canon law, as being the means of propagating a race of dwarfs; but in this he was overruled by the high bailiff of Birmingham, and some legal opinions.”

 They were finally married on July 6, 1834, at two separate churches in Birmingham (Santiago was a Roman Catholic while his wife was a Protestant).